How Does a Trust End?

-A trust could end when the assets that make up the trust property are exhausted.
-This could happen from financial mismanagement by the trustee(s), in which case the trustee could find themselves facing probate litigation.
+A trust will end when the assets that make up the trust property are exhausted.
+This can happen from financial mismanagement by the trustee(s), in which case the trustee will likely face probate litigation.

 Of course, if most of the estate is invested in the stock market where it is earning interest, and the stock market crashes, that is likely not the fault of the trustee.
 Assets of a trust are not immune to market conditions and the overall economy.
-Failing to invest assets could itself be a violation of fiduciary duty because it would not preserve the assets of the estate by failing to earn interest.
+However, failing to invest assets could itself be a violation of fiduciary duty.
 A trustee has to balance risks.

 A trust could also end if the assets in the trust are destroyed.
-For example, consider a grand estate held in trust for loved ones.
+For example, consider a qualified personal residence held in trust for loved ones.
 If the home catches fire and everything in it is destroyed, the trust may end.

 What Happens When a Trust Ends?

 Typically, a trust ends with the distribution of property.
-Usually, the deceased included instructions in the trust instrument regarding how the assets are to be distributed.
+Usually, the decedent includes instructions in the trust instrument regarding how to distribute the assets.

-When there are no instructions, the trustee and the beneficiaries must decide a fair way of splitting the assets.
+When there are no instructions, the trustee and the beneficiaries must decide how to split the assets.
 While a probate lawyer is not strictly necessary for this process, it might be useful to consult one if you have questions about your inheritance rights.

-In situations when the beneficiaries are in conflict with one another, a lawyer's assistance will be even more important.
-An experienced estate planning attorney may be able to mediate a trust dispute, or trust litigation may be necessary.
+In situations when the beneficiaries are in conflict with one another, a lawyer's assistance is even more important.
+An experienced estate planning attorney may be able to mediate a trust dispute or litigate a trust if necessary.